 The Equity Shares have not been and will not be registered, listed or otherwise qualified in any other jurisdiction outside India and may not be offered or sold, and Bids may not be made by persons in any such jurisdiction, except in compliance with the applicable laws of such jurisdiction.
-Our Company has filed a copy of the Preliminary Placement Document and this Placement Document with each of the Stock Exchanges.
+Our Company has filed a draft of this Preliminary Placement Document with each of the Stock Exchanges.
 Our Company has received in-principle approvals from each of the Stock Exchanges under Regulation 28(1)(a) of the SEBI Listing Regulations for the listing of the Equity Shares on the BSE and NSE on June 25, 2019 and June 25, 2019, respectively.